laravel/docs/eloquent.md

 <a name="timestamps"></a>
 ## Timestamps

 By default, Eloquent will maintain the `created_at` and `updated_at` columns on your database table automatically.
-Simply add these `datetime` columns to your table and Eloquent will take care of the rest.
+Simply add these `timestamp` columns to your table and Eloquent will take care of the rest.
 If you do not wish for Eloquent to maintain these columns, add the following property to your model:

 **Disabling Auto Timestamps**